-Sam Yates is a director.
-He was named a rising star in The Observer, and featured in GQ Magazine’s Men of the next 25 years.
+Sam Yates is an award-winning film and theatre director.
+He was voted one of Screen International’s Stars of Tomorrow in 2016, named a rising star in The Observer in 2014, and featured in GQ Magazine’s Men of the next 25 years in 2013.
 Yates has been described as “a major talent” in The Guardian newspaper and “a director of unusual flair” in The Observer.
 For his first film The Hope Rooms Yates won the Grand Prize Future Filmmaker Award at Flickers Rhode Island International Film Festival 2016.

 He trained with directors Michael Grandage, Jamie Lloyd, Josie Rourke, Phyllida Lloyd and Trevor Nunn, working for the National Theatre, Donmar Warehouse, Bush Theatre, Headlong, Birmingham Rep, Royal Opera House, on Broadway and in the West End.